-As far as the effect of temperatures, first I will mention the well known effect in the neutron resonance region, where as the temperature increases resonances become broader, hence the name Doppler broadening.
-Figure 1 below illustrates the effect of temperature on the U238 capture cross section for neutron reactor like temperatures, and figure 2 illustrates this effect for astrophysical like temperatures.
+First, I will mention the well-known effect of temperatures in the neutron resonance region, where, as the temperature increases, resonances become broader, hence the name Doppler broadening.
+The below figure illustrates the effect of temperature on the 238U capture cross section for neutron-reactor-like temperatures, and the next figure illustrates this effect for astrophysical-like temperatures.
 These figures each contain four sub-figures, with each sub-figure comparing cross sections at two progressively higher temperatures.
-In both figure 1 and 2 each sub-figure shows exactly the same incident neutron LAB energy and cross section range.
-From these figures we can see that as temperature increases the peaks of the resonances become lower, and the minima between resonances become higher.
-At extremely high temperature the entire resonance structure disappears, and the cross section approaches a simple 1/v shape (where v is the neutron speed) (see, ref.
-11 for an explanation).
+In both figures each sub-figure shows the same incident neutron LAB energy and cross section range.
+From these figures we can see that, as temperature increases, the peaks of the resonances become lower, and the minima between resonances become higher.
+At extremely high temperature the entire resonance structure disappears, and the cross section approaches a simple 1/V shape (where v is the neutron speed) (see, ref.
+12 for an explanation).
 This temperature effect will have a very important effect on resonance self-shielding in any neutron transport calculation.
-You should note from these figures that due to the large resonance spacing in U238 the resonance structure can still be seen up to very high temperatures.
+You should also note from these figures that due to the narrow resonance widths and large resonance spacing in 238U, the resonance structure and the effect of Doppler broadening can still be seen up to very high neutron incident energies.

 To understand the importance of considering temperature we should consider reaction rates, such as captures/second, in various systems.
-In optically thin systems (few mean free paths dimensions) the flux will be unshielded, and our reaction rates will be defined by a simple cross section average,
+In optically thin systems (few mean free paths dimensions), the flux will be unshielded, and our reaction rates will be defined by a simple cross section average.

 Unshielded Capture =

-$$\int{E_1}^{E_2} [\Sigma c(E)\phi(E)]dE$$
+$$\int{E_1}^{E_2} [\Sigma c(E)\phi(E)] dE$$

 = capture cross section times neutron flux

-In optically thick systems (many mean free paths dimensions) the flux will be shielded (the flux is suppressed by the total cross section) and our reaction rates must include the effect of self-shielding on the cross section average,
+In optically thick systems (many mean free paths dimensions), the flux will be shielded (the flux is suppressed by the total cross section) and our reaction rates must include the effect of self-shielding on the cross section average.

 Shielded Capture =

-$$\int{E_1}^{E_2} [\Sigma c(E)\phi(E)/\Sigma t(E)]dE$$
+$$\int{E_1}^{E_2} [\Sigma c(E)\phi(E)/\Sigma t(E)] dE$$

 = including one over total cross section

-Consider for example the U238 capture cross section in the incident neutron energy between 1 and 10 keV as shown in fig. 1 and 2.
-If we calculate the unshielded and shielded average capture cross section for the energy interval over the range of temperatures shown in figs. 1 and 2, we obtain the results shown below in the below table.
+Consider for example the 238U capture cross section in the incident neutron energy between 1 and 10 keV as shown in the above figures.
+If we calculate the unshielded and shielded average capture cross section for the energy interval over the range of temperatures shown in the above figures, we obtain the results shown in the below table.

-What we see from these results is that the unshielded average capture cross section is virtually independent of temperature, being about 1 barn over the entire temperature range.
-In contrast the shielded average cross section varying by over a factor of three between the 0 K average (0.293 barns) and the 10 keV average (0.939 barns).
-The point to learn from this is that without including the effect of self-shielding in multi-group calculations, temperature has very little effect on the average cross sections, which is quite simply wrong for optically thick systems.
+What we see from these results is that the unshielded average capture cross section is virtually independent from temperature, being about 1 barn over the entire temperature range.
+In contrast, the shielded average cross section varies by over a factor of three between the 0 K average (0.293 barns) and the 10 keV average (0.939 barns).
+The point to learn from this is that, without including the effect of self-shielding in multi-group calculations, temperature has very little effect on the average cross sections, which is quite simply wrong for optically thick systems.
+So, make sure you use the POINT cross sections that are appropriate for the temperature of the media in your applications.